-This is simply a technical issue
+- This is simply a technical issue

-Not performing this crucial step puts your shoulders in an unstable position
+- Not performing this crucial step puts your shoulders in an unstable position

 FLARING THE ELBOWS ON THE DESCENT

-This is also a technical issue
+- This is also a technical issue

-Tuck your elbows to about a 45-degree angle while descending
+- Tuck your elbows to about a 45-degree angle while descending

-Flaring your elbows places a lot of stress on your pectoralis tendon and shoulder capsule
+- This technique will place less stress on your pectoralis tendon and shoulder capsule

 NOT PERFORMING A FULL RANGE OF MOTION

-People often perform half-reps because they mistakenly believe that a complete range of motion is bad for the shoulders
+- People often perform half-reps because they mistakenly believe that a complete range of motion is bad for the shoulders